Supabase Connection Pool Exhausted: Fix the Serverless Anti-Pattern

 Prevention

-• Monitor connection count, alert above 80% of cap
+• Monitor connection count and alert above 80% of the cap.

-• Cron / batch jobs use their own connection or service — don’t compete for the main pool
+• Give cron / batch jobs their own connection or a dedicated worker so they don’t compete with request traffic.

-• For high-traffic projects, model out connection needs on day 1 — Free’s 60 burns fast
+• For high-traffic projects, estimate connection needs on day one; Free’s 60 direct connections disappear fast.

 Tags: #Indie dev #Debug #Troubleshooting